NetickNetworking/NetickDocumentation/articles/prediction-in-depth.md

 }
 ```

-Note that we've added a field called `Tick` to the input struct, which we assign it the value of `Sandbox.Tick` when setting the input struct fields.
+Note that the input struct includes a `Tick` field, which is assigned `Sandbox.Tick` when the input is enqueued in `NetworkFixedUpdate`.